DanielMartensson/Camera-Reporter/README.md

 # Pictures

 My desktop with a poor old Dell Precision M6400 from 2007.
-Yes, it works but it's about 2 seconds delay per image.
+Yes, it works but it's about 2 seconds delay per image for `Yolov2-tiny` model.

 ![a](https://raw.githubusercontent.com/DanielMartensson/Vaadin-DL4J-YOLO-Camera-Mail-Reporter/master/Pictures/Screenshot.png)